chriscdn/cs-rest/README.md

 const {auth} = require('@chriscdn/cs-rest')
 ```

-This returns a function than can be used for creating an authenticated `axios` instance.
+This returns a function than can be used to create an authenticated `axios` instance.

 **Authentication with a username and password:**